Royal Kuhio

 No analysis available

-I searched for numerical owner-occupancy statements like "80% owner occupied" or terms such as "majority owner occupied."
-The remarks contain only isolated references to individual owner-occupied units or suitability for owner-occupants, not a building-wide percentage.
-Keeping the current 10% value because there is no direct evidence to change it.
+I searched for explicit owner-occupancy figures like "80% owner occupied" or descriptive phrases such as "majority owner occupied."
+The remarks only reference individual owner-occupied units and investor suitability, which is not enough to infer a building-wide percentage.
+Keeping the current value of 10.0 with low confidence because no percentage is confirmed in the remarks.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.